 - Understand big data analysis tools and techniques

-- Understand the underlying principle of cloud virtualisation, cloud storage, data management and data visualisation.
+- Understand the underlying principle of cloud virtualization, cloud storage, data management and data visualization.

 - Understand different cloud programming platforms and tools

 - Have details knowledge on reading and writing in cloud storage

 - Be familiar with application development and deployment using cloud platforms

 - Create application by utilizing cloud platforms such as Google app Engine and Amazon Web Services (AWS)

 - Learn to develop scalable applications using AWS features.